 Black History: Special Delivery!!

 Dr. Joseph L. White (1932-2017) was a researcher, educator, and clinical psychologist.
-White is hailed as the “Father of Black Psychology”.
+White is hailed as the “Godfather of Black Psychology”.
 He adamantly opposed the” implicit whiteness” within the field of psychology.
 White challenged the American Psychological Association (APA) by founding the Association of Black Psychologists (ABPsi) in 1968.
 He did so to challenge the APA on its lack of diversity.
 At the time less than 1% of APA’s 10,000 members were black.
 He worked diligently with his colleagues to develop a bibliography of documents on black psychology.
 His 1970 article in Ebony Magazine, Toward A Black Psychology, challenged the American Psychological Association on its 78-year history of characterizing black people as being deviant and lacking intelligence.
 White asserts in the article that psychological theory as developed by white psychologists was not applicable to black people.
 White’s challenge was a major catalyst in the movement for cross-cultural psychology that would highlight the intersection of culture and psychological processes.

 Continue reading “Dr. Joseph L. White: The Godfather of Black Psychology”